PacktPublishing/Modern-Python-Cookbook-Second-Edition/README.rst

     ::

-        conda create -n cookbook python=3.8
+        conda create -n cookbook python=3.9

-    Note that python 3.8 is required.
-A few of the examples will not work with Python 3.7.
+    Note that python >= 3.9 is required for all of the examples.

 3. Activate the environment.